jafoobari/flask-spotify-discosaver/README.md

 Demo of the web app UI here: https://hyzypg.pythonanywhere.com/

-(**Note**: The folders in the above screenshots are user created – the Spotify API does not have an endpoint for interacting with folders.)
+(**Note**: The playlist folders in the above screenshots are user created – the Spotify API does not have endpoints for interacting with playlist folders.)

 ## Installation
 **Note**: Runs on Python 3.6.0 in production.